CLEVELAND Golf Club 1 & 2 – Hockey given up for Golf

 The First World War saw gun emplacements on the course to guard the entrance to the River Tees, and the coastline.
 The Second World War was to see further disruption to the course in that it was covered in barbed wire and land mines for defences.
 The clubhouse was commandeered by the Armed Forces, and alas the clubhouse facilities caught fire in 1919, and were totally destroyed.

 In 1934 a new clubhouse facility was built which was much larger and more comfortable.
-It saw the 0087clevelandgolfclubintroduction of Majuba Road, and the club paying a ‘peppercorn rent’ to the council for the lease of lands along the stray and dunes.
+It saw the introduction of Majuba Road, and the club paying a ‘peppercorn rent’ to the council for the lease of lands along the stray and dunes.
 The course was extended to eighteen holes.

 Several old rights of way still exist across the course, and the building of Majuba Road saw the 1st and 18th holes on the East of the road with the other 16 holes being on the West of the road.
 Recently the ‘peppercorn rent’ again came up for review, and as a result new club house premises were built on the West side, and the 1st/18th holes land handed back to the council, in exchange for more land on the west.
 Majuba Hill is now the first competition tee-box of the golf club, and overlooks the whole course.